NHS-NGS/panelapp/README.md

-panel.update_version("3.2", "2")   # Update the panel with version and confidence level given panel.is_signedoff()               # Return date of signedoff or False if not signedoff panel.get_data()                   # Return all the data the API sent, you can use that there's something that is lacking in my methods
+panel.update_version("3.2", "2")   # Update the panel with version and confidence level given panel.is_signedoff()               # Return date of signedoff or False if not signedoff panel.get_data()                   # Return all the data the API sent, you can use that there's something that is lacking in my methods panel.write()                      # Write a file for the panel containing the most important data (according to me at least, you can customize this yourself using the .get_data() method)

-# There's a few other bits, go look at the code, it's not complicated

 from panelapp import queries